denialromeo/danielmoore.us/about.md

         <li>Insider trading is rampant.
 Never buy individual stocks.
 Only index funds like <a href="https://investor.vanguard.com/investment-products/etfs/profile/voo#overview">VOO</a>.</li>
         <li>Work out if it's a bull market or a bear market.
 In a bull market, dollar-cost average into VOO.
 In a bear market (like present), buy T-Bills for a guaranteed 4-5% return over six months.</li>
         <li>Never go counter-trend.
 Only invest sincerely in bull markets.
 Only T-Bills in bear markets.</li>
         <li>"There is timing in the Way of the merchant, in the rise and fall of capital.
 All things entail rising &nbsp;and falling timing.
-You must be able to discern this." &ndash; <a href="https://www.goodreads.com/notes/31197112-the-book-of-five-rings/71655209-daniel-moore">Miyamoto Musashi</a></li>
+You must be able to discern this." &ndash; Miyamoto Musashi</li>
     </ul>
     <p>Further bull market rules &ndash;</p>
     <ul>